udonchan/kirakiraemoji/README.md

 # kirakiraemoji

-This program is Kirakira Animated GIF generaor.
-It is dependent on the GraphicsMagick.
+This program is a Kirakira Animated GIF generaor.
+It is dependent on the ImageMagick.

 ## Usage

-First download and install GraphicsMagick or ImageMagick.
+First download and install ImageMagick.
 In Mac OS X, you can simply use Homebrew or MacPorts.
 Then clone this repo:

 ```
 $ git clone https://github.com/udonchan/kirakiraemoji.git